Related Post: Paddling From Flindt Landing To Collins – Info, Maps and Pix

 We camped that night at the campsite just vacated by the two paddlers from Toronto we had spoken to earlier.
 Looking down on the rock by our cookstoves I noticed the metal marker pictured below.
 We were definitely in the presence of a bit of history!

-But it was the smoke from Thunder Bay 50 that was most obvious.
+But it was the smoke from Thunder Bay 50 that was most on our minds.

 We had a couple of options open to us-